-In 2012, the Portuguese Competition Authority initiated administrative infraction proceedings against 15 banks operating in Portugal, including BPI, alleging practices to restrict competition, in particular, engaging in the exchange of information relating to the volume and commercial conditions of certain types of loans.
+In 2012, the Portuguese Competition Authority initiated administrative infraction proceedings against 14 banks operating in Portugal, including BPI, alleging practices to restrict competition, in particular, engaging in the exchange of information relating to the volume and commercial conditions of certain types of loans.
 On September 9, 2019, the Competition Authority notified the banks of its decision against them, resulting in a penalty attributed to Banco BPI of €30 million.
-BPI denies this violation and on October 23, 2019 appealed the decision to the Portuguese Competition, Regulation and Supervision Court.
+BPI denies this violation and on October 23, 2019, appealed the decision to the Portuguese Competition, Regulation and Supervision Court.

 In May 2020, at BPI's request (which is a legal requirement to assure a suspension of the appeal), the Portuguese Competition, Regulation and Supervision Court ordered Banco BPI to provide a partial guarantee of the penalty amount.
 A decision was rendered by the Portuguese Competition, Regulation and Supervision Court on April 28, 2022.
-The court decided to request a preliminary ruling before the European Court of Justice that will provide guidelines to decide the judgment of the case.
+The court decided to request a preliminary ruling before the CJEU that will provide guidelines to decide the judgment of the case.
 On October 5, 2023, the Advocate General issued its conclusions, considering that the alleged practices could, under certain circumstances, be considered a restriction of competition.
-A definitive ruling from the CJEU is expected within the next few months.